napo/arcgisrest2spatialite/README.md

 ### arcgis-get-layer.py
-this script dump the data in a spatialite file of a layer present in a ArcGIS Rest API source
+this script dump the data in a spatialite file of a layer present in a ArcGIS Rest API source **NOTE:** this operation can use a lot of time to be completed (it depends from the number of features in the layer)

 Example2 - create the spatialite file *address_number.sqlite* from the source *numeri civici*
 ```